robertoseidenberg/RCCBR/Readme.md

 **Running the app:**

-* The app relies on a running server returning a JSON string.
-See kRCCRemoteBathtubControllerURL in RCCBathtubViewController.m
+* The app relies on a running server (Apps/Server in sources) returning a JSON string.
+See kRCCRemoteBathtubControllerURL in RCCBathtubViewController.m (Apps/Client in sources)

 **Localization**